Wilderness & 4×4 Trails in South Africa

-Choose from Wilderness and Game walks, Hiking, Canoeing and guided4x4 self-drive Trails.
+Choose from Wilderness and Game walks, Hiking, Canoeing and guided 4×4 self-drive Trails.

-The Letaba Wilderness Trail provides guests an opportunity to camp at LeHlaba campsite in Letaba Ranch and spend their mornings and afternoons walking along the Groot and Klein Letaba Rivers, as well as into the mopai bush of Letaba Ranch.
+Providing guests with an opportunity to camp at LeHlaba campsite in Letaba Ranch and spend their mornings and afternoons walking along the Groot and Klein Letaba Rivers, as well as into the mopai bush of Letaba Ranch.
 With armed guide and armed ranger there is every possibility of encountering the Big 5, because this area is adjacent to, and unfenced from Kruger National Park.
 Tents and catering is provided.

 Trails in Mozambique’s Parque Nacional do Limpopo (PNL)